Northwest Airlines Flight 710: Second CAB hearings

 The CAB held a second set of hearings between July 20 and July 22 at the Hollywood Roosevelt Hotel in Hollywood, California.
 The purpose of the second hearings was to go over the technical aspects of the investigation.
 At the beginning of the hearing, CAB chairman Whitney Gillilland stated that the board was very much aware of the similarities between the crash of Flight 710 and the 1959 crash of Braniff Flight 542, but facts from the Braniff crash would not factor into the testimony at the hearing.
-39 witnesses testified at the three-day hearing, representing Lockheed, the FAA, NASA, and the Allison Division of General Motors.
+A total of 39 witnesses testified at the three-day hearing, representing Lockheed, the FAA, NASA, and the Allison Division of General Motors.
 The CAB chief of the Bureau of Safety Engineering testified that the right wing of the Electra and a portion of the left wing broke off in flight.
 Lockheed engineers testified to the ground and flight tests that had been performed on the Electra before it had been certified, and experts from the CAB testified about the engine tilt modifications that had been performed by Lockheed to resolve the vibration issues in the early days of operation.
 On the final day of the hearing, representatives from Lockheed presented the company's findings about whirl mode wing flutter that they believed caused the crash, with engine mount damage as the primary cause.